karmada-io/karmada/docs/proposals/corss-cluster-statefulset/README.md

     kind: XlineCluster
     name: xline
     namespace: default
+  updateStrategy:
+    type: RollingUpdate
 ```

-In order to check whether the update has been performed, the user must specify a ResourceInterpreterCustomization or webhook corresponding to the resource,And then `cross_cluster_statefulset_controller` will check the InterpretHealth or a new operation.
+In order to check whether the update has been performed, the user must specify a ResourceInterpreterCustomization or webhook corresponding to the resource,And then `cross_cluster_statefulset_controller` will check the InterpretHealth or a new operation of Interpreter if necessarily.

-TODO..

 ### Test Plan